antmicro/jswasi/README.md

 - `prompt`: Setting this to `true` makes the kernel open a directory picker which allows to choose a local directory to mount.
 - `create`: Creates a directory for the partition label if it doesn't exist.

+In order to mount a local directory, you can use `mount -tfsa -oprompt=true /mnt` to open a directory picker and chose a directory to mount at `/mnt`.

 ### Device filesystem

 Device filesystem (`devfs`) is an extension of the virtual filesystem and supports character devices.